ynotstartups/notes/notes/tasted-coffee-beans.md

 | Tuberosa Decaf | Origin  | Colombia    | Omni        | Sugarcane Decaf        | Apple, Stewed Plum, Caramel                  |
 | Wa Choo        | Origin  | China       | Omni        | Natural                | Pink Grapefruit, Pomegranate, Dark Chocolate |
 | Wa Choo        | Origin  | China       | Omni        | Washed                 | Blackberry, Elderflower & Sugarcane          |

+## Nemba

+Nemba brings clarity in the mouthfeel and crisp berry-like acidity throughout.

+Nemba Washing Station is located in the Northern Province of Kayanza.
+Nemba collaborate with local smallholder producers to ensure they have access to the necessary farming tools and training, pre and post-harvest.
+The washing station uses a monitoring system to ensure traceability witihin the supply and process chain.
+3,000+ local smallholders sell coffee cherries to the washing station daily during the harvest season.

+Quality control starts once the cherries are delivered.
+The cherries are floated in small buckets to remove any defects, along with any remaining pulp.
+Cherries are then moved to cement tanks to ferment without water for 12 hours, and then submerged in local spring water for another 12-24 hours.
+Once the process is complete, the coffee was moved to raised drying beds for a further 2 to 3 weeks.

+## Canya

+Enoc Caballero, his wife Yaneth, and their children Libney and Abner are the impressive team behind Canya.

+Despite huge challenges, the family has adapted since we met in 2020; from the Roya leaf rust decimating their crops - resulting in the family replanting new Red Pacamara trees - to a loss of lands on their plantation.
+The results from their most recent harvest are truly remarkable.

+The unique Pacamara varietal is a cross between the Pacas (a dwarf mutation of Bourbon) and Maragogype varietals.
+Trees are often smaller in size, producing some of the largest coffee seeds, which are world-renowned for their remarkable quality.

+## Aki

+Part of the Pacamara Trio, this coffee is super tropical and a favourite of ours each harvest.

+Three coffees, three countries, one varietal.
+Explore the our latest trio release which shines a spotlight on the Pacamara varietal - try all three coffees for £24.95

+This is the eighth year we have showcased Carlos Pola’s delicious coffee, from the hills near the Santa Ana volcano.
+We have always been captivated by his passion to not only produce delicious coffee but to create innovative production techniques, which he then shares with fellow producers.

+This Red Pacamara lot displays an interesting and dynamic tropical flavour profile.
+It’s born from a relationship between the giant Red Pacamara bean and Carlos’s careful processing.

+Creating a coffee that is intensely sweet, displaying a flavour profile that is typical of the Red Pacamara bean: incredibly juicy, with tropical fruit highlights of mango, grapefruit and papaya.

 ## Lichia